darkjinung/projet-industriel-ecp17/Etat de l'Art/templateStateOfArt.md

 summarize here what are the main trends you found in academic papers

 ## Technologies
-indicate here open source and proprietary technologies that implemntes the practice.
+indicate here open source and proprietary technologies that implements the practice.
 Put here names and urls (clickable please)